9 Best DDoS Protection Service Providers in 2025

 Core Features – 30%

-This criterion examines essential functions such as traffic handling, reporting and analytics, real-time mitigation, anomaly detection, scalability, integrations, and automated response, which form the foundation of a good DDoS defense system.
+This criterion examines essential functions such as traffic handling, reporting and analytics, real-time mitigation, anomaly detection, scalability, integrations, and automated response, which form the foundation of a sound DDoS defense system.
 These key factors jointly determine the solution’s effectiveness in preventing attacks and protecting digital assets.

 Non-core Features – 15%